ekmolloy/trees-in-the-desert-tutorial/README.md

 Part V
 ------
 Now that you have an estimated species tree topology on the full taxon set, you may want to estimate branch lengths (in coalescent units) and support.
-We can do this with ASTRAL [(Sayyari and Mirarab, 2016)](https://academic.oup.com/mbe/article/33/7/1654/2579300) using the following command:
+We can do this with ASTRAL (as described in [Sayyari and Mirarab, 2016](https://academic.oup.com/mbe/article/33/7/1654/2579300)) using the following command:

 ```
 java -jar software/Astral/astral.5.6.3.jar \